Nonstress Test During Pregnancy?

 I'm scheduled for a nonstress test soon... what should I expect?
 And what exactly is my doctor looking for?

 Good news: The nonstress test lives up to its name, both for you and baby.
 It's totally noninvasive, and poses no risk to baby.
 Be prepared, though — it can easily take up to 40 minutes (make a bathroom stop first!), and might be a little noninteresting for you.

-What's your doc looking for?
-Ideally, baby's heart rate will quicken when she moves.
-If this isn't the case, there could (meaning no need to freak out!) be a problem with baby's health, and your doc may recommend repeating the test or doing another procedure such as a contraction stress test.
+What's your doctor looking for?
+Ideally, baby's heart rate will quicken with movement.
+If this isn't the case, there could (meaning no need to freak out!) be a problem with baby's health, and your OB may recommend repeating the test or doing another procedure such as a contraction stress test.
 If baby doesn't respond after an hour and a half or so, you also may be asked to repeat the test.

 American College of Obstetrics and Gynecologists.
 Your pregnancy and birth.
 4th ed.
 Washington, DC: ACOG; 2005.